The A, B, C, & D of Medicare

 Provided by Rob Taylor

 Parts A & B: Original Medicare.
-America’s national health insurance program for seniors has two components.
+There are two components.
 Part A is hospital insurance.
 It provides coverage for inpatient stays at medical facilities.
-It can also help cover the costs of hospice care, home health care, and nursing home care – but not for long and only under certain parameters.1
+It can also help cover the costs of hospice care, home health care, and nursing home care – but not for long and only under certain parameters.1,2

-Part B is medical insurance and can help pick up some of the tab for physical therapy, physician services, expenses for durable medical equipment (scooters, wheelchairs), and other medical services such as lab tests and varieties of health screenings.1
+Part B is medical insurance and can help pick up some of the tab for physical therapy, physician services, expenses for durable medical equipment (hospital beds, wheelchairs), and other medical services, such as lab tests and a variety of health screenings.1

 Part B isn’t free.
 You pay monthly premiums to get it and a yearly deductible (plus 20% of costs).
 The premiums vary according to the Medicare recipient’s income level.
-The standard monthly premium amount is $134 this year, but your Part B premiums will average $109 if you pay them out of monthly Social Security benefits.
-The current yearly deductible is $183.
-(Some people automatically receive Part B coverage, but others have to sign up for it.)3
+The standard monthly premium amount is $135.50 this year.
+The current yearly deductible is $185.
+(Some people automatically receive Part B coverage, but others must sign up for it.)3

 How does a Medigap plan differ from a Part C plan?
 Medigap plans (also called Medicare Supplement plans) emerged to address the gaps in Part A and Part B coverage.
 If you have Part A and Part B already in place, a Medigap policy can pick up some copayments, coinsurance, and deductibles for you.
-Some Medigap policies can even help you pay for medical care outside the United States.
-You have to pay Part B premiums in addition to Medigap plan premiums to keep a Medigap policy in effect.
-These plans no longer offer prescription drug coverage; in fact, they have been sold without drug coverage since 2006.6
+You pay Part B premiums in addition to Medigap plan premiums to keep a Medigap policy in effect.
+These plans no longer offer prescription drug coverage.6

 Part D: prescription drug plans.
 While Part C plans commonly offer prescription drug coverage, insurers also sell Part D plans as a standalone product to those with Original Medicare.
 As per Medigap and Part C coverage, you need to keep paying Part B premiums in addition to premiums for the drug plan to keep Part D coverage going.7